Gissio/radpro/docs/users.md

     python radpro-tool.py --help

-To sync the clock of a Rad Pro device connected to COM13:
+To sync the clock of a Rad Pro device connected on COM13:

     python radpro-tool.py --port COM13

+To live log data to the file `live.csv` every 60 seconds:

+    python radpro-tool.py --port COM13 --live-datalog live.csv --live-datalog-period 60

 To download the datalog to the file `datalog.csv`: